Viannez/Project1_WarehouseManagement/README.md

 Warehouse web-app that fascilitates administrator to view, add, remove, and alter warehouse entities.
 Theming is mystery boxes, where miscellaneous bundles can be sold depending on size.
 User can:
 - View and sort list of all warehouses by ID and capacity
 - View and sort list of all products by ID and price
-- Create and Delete warehouse from warehouse list
+- Create and delete warehouse from warehouse list
 - Create and delete product from product list, includes drop down for size category selection
 - View individual warehouse details magnifying glass button, routed '/warehouse/{id}'
   - Update warehouse details with pen button.
 Null values will just keep previous values.
 Capacity cannot be lower than total products stocked in the warehouse.